Abdul Djalil Pirous: Work

-Pirous has experience working since the colonial period, the Old Order, and the New Order until the Reformation.
-He has produced many works since 1960.
-It is his works that have made Pirous a reformer of modern painting with an Islamic background in Indonesia.

-As a painter, his career began in 1960, and his works have been exhibited in hundreds of national and international exhibitions.
-His solo exhibitions have been held five times including: Retrospective Exhibition I for works 1960–1985, at the Taman Immanuel Marzuki, Jakarta in 1985 and Retrospective II for works from 1985 to 2002, at the Indonesian National Gallery, Jakarta in 2002.
+Pirous began to work as an artist when he was still in Medan, making cartoons, movie posters and portraits to help pay for his education.
+In 1953 he saw an exhibition in Medan of Indonesia's leading modern artists, and this inspired him to take up art as a career.
+In 1955 he moved to Bandung to study art at ITB.
+In Bandung, Pirous joined the artists' collective Sanggar Seniman, and had his first work exhibited with this group in 1960.
+By the 1970s, he was exhibiting regularly nationally and internationally.
+He had five solo exhibitions, including: Retrospective Exhibition I for works 1960–1985, at the Taman Ismail Marzuki, Jakarta in 1985 and Retrospective II for works from 1985 to 2002, at the Indonesian National Gallery, Jakarta in 2002.

-His painting style is easily recognizable as the textures and colors are made very elaborate and patient.
-How to paint it is made by coating the color with alabaster paste and a palette knife.
-The exhibition's differentiator is Ayat-ayat Semesta, which focuses on the style of Pirous's work.
+His painting style is easily recognisable as the textures and colours are very elaborate and detailed.
+He paints by coating the colours with alabaster paste and a palette knife.

 Since the early 21st Century, a growing international interest in Indonesian modern and abstract art has brought painters such as A.D.
 Pirous, Ahmad Sadali, Fadjar Sidik, Popo Iskandar and Umi Dachlan to the international art market.

 Islamic calligraphy

 Of the various topics that Pirous discusses in his work other than natural objects, landscapes, daily life, animal figures, abstracts and others, calligraphy works that take up Pirous's time, energy and thoughts.
-For the first time since the birth of Pirous's etching work featuring Arabic calligraphy, Surah Al-Ikhlas: Pure Faith (1970), the term 'calligraphy' 'Islam' in Indonesia (two terms that stand alone and accompany 'art' and 'modern' painting) attached to Pirous.
+For the first time since the start of Pirous's etching work featuring Arabic calligraphy, Surah Al-Ikhlas: Pure Faith (1970), the term 'calligraphy' 'Islam' in Indonesia (two terms that stand alone and accompany 'art' and 'modern' painting) was attached to Pirous.

-Pirous started his Islamic calligraphy work when he saw the exhibition of Ceramic Fragments, Ancient Islamic manuscripts, Al-Qur'an Calligraphy and miniature paintings which had been exhibited at the Metropolitan Museum of Art, New York, United States around the 1960s.
-Seeing these objects reminded Pirous of his hometown in Aceh and strongly influenced Pirous's works.
-Together with Ahmad Sadali and Umi Dachlan, they represents a strong Indonesian and religious component of the Abstract Art at the ITB.
-Their work therefore contradicts the "East versus West" statement that was used since 1954 to decry the Art Faculty in Bandung as a laboratory of the West.
+Pirous started his Islamic calligraphy work when he saw the exhibition of ceramic fragments, ancient Islamic manuscripts, Al-Qur'an Calligraphy and miniature paintings at the Metropolitan Museum of Art, New York, United States in 1970.
+Seeing these objects reminded Pirous of his hometown in Aceh.
+This was a revelation that his own traditions could serve as the basis of his art, alongside the art of the West that he had studied under Mulder.
+Working with Ahmad Sadali and Umi Dachlan, Pirous emphasised a strong Indonesian and religious component in the Abstract Art that was taught at ITB.
+During the 1950s, the Art Faculty at ITB had been criticised as a "laboratory of the West", but this new development demonstrated that the East/West dichotomy was not really relevant to their art.